zealot128/simple_captcha_reloaded/README.md

 Make sure to whitelist the attributes ``captcha`` and ``captcha_key`` with Strong Parameters.

-To show the captcha, you can use the SimpleForm helper:
+To show the captcha, you can use the SimpleForm or Formtastic helper or roll a total custom field:

 ### Simple Form